Bessie Smith: U.S. postage stamp

 The U.S. Postal Service issued a 29-cent commemorative postage stamp honoring Smith in 1994.

 Other

+In 2019 Time created 89 new covers to celebrate women of the year starting from 1920; it chose Smith for 1923.

 In 2023, Rolling Stone ranked Smith at No. 33 on their list of the 200 Greatest Singers of All Time.

 In pop culture

 The 1948 short story "Blue Melody", by J. D. Salinger, and the 1959 play The Death of Bessie Smith, by Edward Albee, are based on Smith's life and death, but poetic license was taken by both authors; for instance, Albee's play distorts the circumstances of her medical treatment, or lack of it, before her death, attributing it to racist medical practitioners.
 The circumstances related by both Salinger and Albee were widely circulated until being debunked at a later date by Smith's biographer.

 Dinah Washington and LaVern Baker released tribute albums to Smith in 1958.
 Released on Exodus Records in 1965, Hoyt Axton Sings Bessie Smith is another collection of Smith's songs performed by folk singer Hoyt Axton.

 The song "Bessie Smith" by The Band first appeared on The Basement Tapes in 1975, but probably dates from 1970 to 1971, although musician Artie Traum recalls bumping into Rick Danko, the co-writer of the song, at Woodstock in 1969, who sang a verse of "Going Down The Road to See Bessie" on the spot.

 Her song "See If I'll Care" was sampled by Indian Summer throughout their self-titled EP, released in 1993.
 The release was received well by critics, noting how the sample helped contrast the post-hardcore and emo styles of the rest of the release.
 When their discography was reissued in 2019 to acclaim, Smith and the song also saw a boost in popularity.

 She was the subject of a 1997 biography by Jackie Kay, reissued in February 2021 and featuring as Book of the Week on BBC Radio 4, read in an abridged version by the author.

 In the 2015 HBO film Bessie, Queen Latifah portrays Smith, focusing on the struggle and transition of Smith's life and sexuality.
 The film was well received critically and garnered four Primetime Emmy Awards, winning Outstanding Television Movie.

 In the medical show New Amsterdam, season 2 episode 16, the character Reynolds says Bessie Smith's accident, and the myth she was first taken to a white hospital and denied care, was what inspired him and his treatment plans.
 The show did get the fact that she had an unmarked grave corrected and mentioned her legacy in the world of blues.

 Each June, the Bessie Smith Cultural Center in Chattanooga sponsors the Bessie Smith Strut as part of the city's Riverbend Festival.